Frequently asked questions

 How do I book my vaccine?

-The National Booking Service is now live and eligible people can book an appointment at available times at a local clinic near them via the website or through the NHS app.
-If people prefer not to book online, they can call 119 where a team can assist with booking appointments.
+The National Booking Service is live for eligible people to book an appointment at a local clinic near them via the website or through the NHS app.
+If you prefer not to book online, you can call 119 where a team can help you with booking appointments.

 What should I bring with me?